synthizer/synthizer/manual/src/python_tutorials/basics.md

 it's best to use properties to tell Synthizer what to do, but keep the model of what's supposed to be going on in your code.
-A common mistake is to try to use Synthizer to store data, for example putting the position of your objects in a source rather than maintaing the coordinates yourself.
+A common mistake is to try to use Synthizer to store data, for example putting the position of your objects in a source rather than maintaining the coordinates yourself.
 For some very simple rules that will ensure you avoid these bugs:

 - Always set properties with `=`.